Please ensure Javascript is enabled for purposes of website accessibility

 What Industries Have the Most Workplace Injuries?

-According to the U.S. Department of Labor’s U.S. Bureau of Labor Statistics, there were over 2.65 million recorded injuries and illness in the private sector in 2020.
-On average, an illness or injury kept a worker out of a job for 12 days in 2020.
+According to the U.S. Department of Labor’s U.S. Bureau of Labor Statistics, there were over 2.6 million recorded injuries and illnesses in the private sector in 2021.
+On average, an illness or injury kept a worker out of a job for 1 day in 2021.
 As you can imagine, some industries saw more injuries and illnesses than others.

 Warehouse and Heavy Machinery Accidents

-Serious and even fatal injuries can occur in industrial and warehouse settings in Pennsylvania.
+Serious and even fatal injuries can occur in industrial and warehouse settings.
 Working around heavy machinery and equipment can lead to an accident; the machinery may be defective, or there may be a lack of proper safety training.
 Injuries from accidents involving dangerous machinery can include crushed limbs, hands or fingers, amputation, broken bones, lacerations, electrical burns, and wrongful death.

 You may also receive an illness while working at a warehouse.
 Work-related illnesses can occur from exposure to hazardous chemicals and other dangerous materials at work.
 Exposure to these dangerous toxins and chemicals can lead to serious respiratory conditions, renal disease, chemical burns, and some forms of cancer, including mesothelioma.